jhpark98/lanenet-lane-detection-pytorch/README.md

 ```

 ## Training

+The model trained with the dataset configuration discussed above can be accessed [here](https://drive.google.com/file/d/1z_UJ01xIoiusTtfGif8cvXMY0VlDDnfQ/view)
 Use the model_train.py script to train the model.

 1. In lines 16-17, edit the paths to the training and validation .txt files